Code-Outside/hacktober-fest-2022/README.md

 # hacktober-fest-2022
-Get Started with your open source
+Get Started with your open source journey